Azure-Samples/cargotracker-liberty-aks/README.md

   + Query version string for deployment verification.
 Obtain the app version string for later verification.
   + Build image and upload to ACR.
 Build cargo tracker into a docker image with docker file locating in [Dockerfile](Dockerfile), and push the image to ACR.
   + Connect to AKS cluster.
 Connect to AKS cluster to deploy cargo tracker.
   + Apply deployment files.
-Apply data source configuration in `target/db-secret.yaml` and cargo tracker metadata in `target/openlibertyapplication.yaml`.
+Apply data source configuration in `target/db-secret.yaml`, App Insight configuration in `target/app-insight.yaml` and cargo tracker metadata in `target/openlibertyapplication.yaml`.
 This will cause cargo tracker deployed to the AKS cluster.
   + Verify pods are ready.
 Make sure cargo tracker is live.
   + Query Application URL.
 Obtain cargo tracker URL.
   + Verify that the app is update.
 Make sure cargo tracker is running by validating its version string.

+* Make REST API calls
+  + Two HTTP GET requests.
+  + A HTTP POST request.
+  + An datetime format failure request.

-  + Print app URL.
+* Print app URL.
 Print the cargo tracker URL to pipeline summary page.
 Now you'are able to access cargo tracker with the URL from your browser.

 ## Appendix 1 - Exercise Cargo Tracker Functionality